- Types of Trips

 - Featured Animals

 - Partner With Us

 Bears are solitary animals except for mothers with cubs, and when they are mating.
-When they mate and reproduce depends heavily on the climate where they live; bears in colder climates tend to mate in spring or summer and cubs are born during the winter.
+Other bear facts include mating season depends heavily on the climate where they live; bears in colder climates tend to mate in spring or summer and cubs are born during the winter.

 Age of sexual maturity and reproduction rates vary among bear species, it depends upon how much food is available where the mother lives.
 On average, bears breed and produce two cubs every one to three years with a range of one to six cubs in a litter.

 Similar to big cats, bear cubs are born blind and without hair and are entirely dependent upon the mother.
 Young rely on their mother for one and a half to three years depending on the species until the mother bear goes into estrus and mates again, at which time the young are on their own.

 Adult bears can reach sexual maturity anywhere from three to eights years and can live 25 years in the wild.